thektan/liferay-portal-storybook-server/README.md

 # Storybook Server for a Liferay Portal module

 Runs storybook to test components inside of a liferay-portal module.
-Currently setup to test components in `search-experiences-web`.
 This allows for quickly isolating and developing react components with hot deploy.

+Currently setup to test components in `frontend-js-walkthrough-web`.

 ## Setup